mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/air-gapped/catalog/index.md

 -   All the prerequisites covered in [air-gapped Konvoy installation][air-gap-before-you-begin].

--   MetalLB will now be installed when creating your Kubernetes cluster, refer to [the Konvoy installation instructions](../../../../../konvoy/2.2/choose-infrastructure/pre-provisioned/metal-lb) for new clusters, and if you're upgrading refer to the [Konvoy upgrade instructions](../../../../../konvoy/2.2/dkp-upgrade/).
+-   MetalLB can now be installed when creating your Kubernetes cluster, refer to [the Konvoy installation instructions](../../../../../konvoy/2.2/choose-infrastructure/pre-provisioned/metal-lb) for new clusters, and if you're upgrading refer to the [Konvoy upgrade instructions](../../../../../konvoy/2.2/dkp-upgrade/).

 ### Kommander charts bundle